mehulagg/gitlab/doc/development/documentation/testing.md

 - Visual Studio Code [`errata-ai.vale-server` extension](https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server).
   You can configure the plugin to
   [display only a subset of alerts](#show-subset-of-vale-alerts).
-  You don't need Vale Server to use the plugin.

   In the extension's settings: